 Grand Rapids is a vibrant and energetic city on your average day, and ArtPrize® cranks that to 11.
-Art is everywhere you look, local businesses and restaurants are transformed into ArtPrize Venues, and some of the region’s most prestigious educational and cultural institutions open their doors as Exhibition Centers.
+Art is everywhere you look, local businesses and restaurants are transformed into ArtPrize Venues, and some of the region’s most prestigious educational and cultural institutions open their doors as Exhibition Centers and Showcase Venues.

-The central event is the Public Vote, and the number one thing to do during ArtPrize is see incredible art by Artists from all over the world—and vote for who you think should win the $200,000 First Prize!
+The central event is the Public Vote, and the number one thing to do during ArtPrize is see incredible art by Artists from all over the world—and vote for who you think should win the $200,000 Public Vote Grand Prize!

 But ArtPrize is more than the competition itself.
 From rich educational programming to intimate Q&A sessions to full-blown parties, there’s something for everyone to learn, experience, and celebrate.